Memory Murals vs Storii

 Where families get stuck with Storii

 Storii's phone-call model is genuinely the best option for the most tech-resistant demographic — but it has a brittleness that doesn't show up until month three.
 The 3-calls-per-week cadence depends on the storyteller actually answering the phone, and elderly storytellers miss calls for the same reasons everyone else does: doctor's appointments, naps, hearing aids out, traveling to visit a grandkid.
 When calls get missed for two or three weeks in a row, the rhythm collapses and so does the archive's growth.
-Reddit threads about Storii also flag two recurring issues: pricing isn't visible until you start signup (sticker shock when the actual number lands), and if the storyteller passes away or develops cognitive decline mid-subscription, the prepaid year of calls becomes wasted credit with limited refund flexibility.
+The per-storyteller licensing model also bites families who want both parents recorded: that's two separate $99 subscriptions running in parallel.
+And if the storyteller passes away or develops cognitive decline mid-subscription, the prepaid year of calls becomes wasted credit with limited refund flexibility.

 Frequently asked questions